collinalexbell/HackMatrix/game-design.md

 # Gaianetica
 ## What do I love about Gianetica
+- It will help me to know everything about portland
+- It will help me to love software engineering and cybernetics development
+- It will help me love portland
 - I built it
 - It is a 3d linux system
 - It will immerse peole and connect them